 Cleaning for allergies

 Take this tip literally, and clean each room from "top to bottom."
 That's right, start with the highest points first, working your way down to the floor.
 Think your high-level shelves, ceiling fans, anything above you.
 This way, you can capture any dust that escapes your duster and settles into the carpet or hardwood.

 Of course, vacuuming should always be your last chore and your most frequent chore.
 If you can do it daily, your allergies will thank you.
 If not, try your best to vacuum at least a couple of times a week.

 Prevent pet dander

 Your four-legged friends may be exposing you to allergens more often than you realize.
 And no, we're not talking about their fur.
 That's because the dust and dander particles on animals don't just live on fur, nor do they shed in one area.
 They can become airborne and travel throughout your home, eventually finding their way into your eyes or lungs.

 Depending on the severity of your allergies, you may need to stay away from specific animals altogether.
 But if your symptoms are minimal, you could easily prevent excessive pet dander by vacuuming once or twice a week and washing your pet frequently.

 Choose hardwood over carpet

-As you can see, the good news is that it doesn’t take a lot of effort to make your home a better place to breathe.
-For additional ways to maintain a clean, allergy-proof home, check out our complete home maintenance checklist.
+As you can see, the good news is that it doesn't take a lot of effort to make your home a better place to breathe.
+Check out our complete home maintenance checklist for additional ways to maintain a clean, allergy-proof home.